jasonxchen/spotifly/README.md

 * [ ] Have template error page for error catches instead of res.send()
 * [ ] Replace "Error 405" res.send() messages with something more standard (see google.com)
 * [ ] Dark mode
+* [ ] Dynamic search
 * [ ] Hash/encrypt IDs in URL
 * [ ] A nice logo referencing wings for the latissimus dorsi muscle
 * [ ] Update README.md Wireframes, ERD, and Routes as projects evolves

+## Approach Taken

+Once I had my database relationships drawn out on my ERD, I realized I needed to *start on my most nested data first*.
+Before I could do anything with users or routines, I needed the exercise data to interact with.
+I started out by mapping over what I could pull from wger's API into my local database.
+Once that was accomplished, I manually created some routines and implemented ways to relate certain exercise records to routine records.
+After that, I manually created some users and added ways to tie routines with exercises to the users based on the relationships defined on the ERD.
+Once I was able to get that working as well, the next step was to allow a new visitor to the site to first create a user account, then add routines to the account, and finally add exercises to the routines.
+For a full user experience, I also added full CRUD to the users and routines models.
+During these implementations, proper maintenance of the database had to be considered at all times, especially making sure deletion of records cascaded properly.

+## Post-Project Sprint Reflections

+There were no unsolved problems on deployment of MVP, but I generally feel like there were too many stretch goal features that I wanted to include and not enough time to implement them all.
+Major hurdles I'd like to reflect back on though were picking up a new CSS framework and using Sequelize's "onDelete: cascade" on join tables.
+I was considering dropping Tailwind CSS in the middle of learning it in favor of a UI kit to save time.
+In the end, I stuck with Tailwind and it's documentation page stuck with me.
+On my browser tabs.
+For the rest of the project.
+Anyways, I'm glad to have learned a CSS framework that gives me more control and will be helpful in my future endeavors.
+The other point of stagnation was due to Sequelize's "onDelete: cascade" not behaving like I expected or wanted in scenarios related to join tables.
+After a few hours of searching and experimentation, I fell back to a less efficient way of manually cleaning up references to deleted records.
+What I learned about myself is that, while I feel like my project development is slower than I'd like, I'm proud of how I utilize that time to ensure each new feature is as robust and refined as I can make them.

+## Sources

+* Image assets from freepik.com